hadley/adv-r/Functions.md

 Functions are a fundamental building block of R: to master many of the more advanced techniques in this book, you need a solid foundation in how functions work.
 If you're reading this book, you've probably already created many R functions, and you're familiar with the basics of how they work.
 The focus of this chapter is to turn your existing, informal, knowledge of functions into a rigorous understanding of what functions are and how they work.
 You'll see some interesting tricks and techniques in this chapter, but most of what you'll learn is more important as building blocks for more advanced techniques.

-Hopefully most of this chapter will be revision and you can skim through it quickly, but you'll clarify your understand of functions as you go.
+Hopefully most of this chapter will be review and you can skim through it quickly, but you'll clarify your understand of functions as you go.

 In this chapter you will learn: